davewat/syslog-py/README.md

 ### Startup client

-To setup the client for RFC 5424 over TCP to send to SERVER:PORT:
+To set up the client for RFC5424 over TCP to send to SERVER:PORT:

 ```
 import pysyslogclient